Calderwood Charitable Foundation

 Overview

-The Calderwood Charitable Foundation is a private foundation established in 1968 in Boston, Massachusetts by Stanford M. Calderwood, a prominent arts patron who brought Masterpiece Theater to American public television.
+The Calderwood Charitable Foundation is a private foundation established in 1968 in Boston, Massachusetts by Stanford M. Calderwood, a prominent arts patron who brought Masterpiece Theatre to American public television.
 Stanford previously gained recognition and wealth at the Polaroid Corporation and as president of the Public Broadcasting Service in Boston.
-Following his death in 2003, the foundation has carried out Mr. Calderwood's philanthropic vision with grants totaling more than $90 million in support of the arts and writing.
+Following his death in 2003, the foundation has carried out Mr. Calderwood's philanthropic vision.

 The foundation is currently in a planned spend-down phase in accordance with the wishes of founders Stan and Norma Jean Calderwood.
-As of 2024, total assets stood at approximately $601,000, with charitable disbursements of $6.4 million, indicating the foundation is distributing its remaining capital.
-The foundation has been particularly transformative for Boston's cultural landscape, funding major capital projects, endowments, and programs at leading arts institutions.
+As of 2023, total assets stood at approximately $6.4 million, with charitable disbursements of $300,000.
+The foundation has been particularly transformative for Boston's cultural landscape, funding major capital projects, endowments, and programmes at leading arts institutions.

 Funding Priorities